 The incoming streams are transmuxed and transcoded in realtime by Clevercast to streams that can be delivered using HLS.
 We use Amazon CloudFront for global delivery, so viewers anywhere in the world can request the stream from a local CloudFront server.

-Note: since Amazon CloudFront has substantial price differences per region, we also offer the option to only deliver the stream through their Europe/US/Canada server regions (to offer lower prices for high traffic volumes).
-Note: with this option, viewers on other continents are still able to watch the live stream, but their experience may be suboptimal.
+Note: since Amazon CloudFront has substantial price differences per region, we also offer the option to only deliver the stream through European server regions.
+With this option, viewers on other continents are still able to watch the live stream, but their experience may be suboptimal.
 For high traffic volumes, we may offer a custom price based on the estimated location of your audience.